Portable Refrigeration Buying Guide

 Cooling and freezing in hot climates

 It is important to consider the type of climate you’ll be in, while using your portable cooler.

-Thermoelectric and absorption coolers will cool between 18–30°C below the ambient temperature.
+Thermoelectric coolers will cool between 18–30°C below the ambient temperature.
 Clearly, this may not be adequate if you are travelling in a region where temperatures reach 30°C or more.

 What size should your cooler be?